Copyright © 1999–2018 FastMail Pty Ltd

 DNS also allows other record types which are used for less commonly used services.
 We support adding custom DNS entries of types: A, AAAA, CNAME, LOC, MX, NAPTR, NS, SRV, SSHFP, TXT.

-These records are suitable for most users.
+The default records are suitable for most users.

 If you know exactly what you want to do, then the domain settings screen will let you create arbitrary DNS A, MX, etc. records for your domain or subdomains, allowing you to specify exactly what DNS records to publish for the domains you have set up at FastMail.